-Deviant to the standard delivery process for up to ten devices a personal handover by two employees of the producer or developer is also allowed.
+Deviant to the standard delivery process a personal handover by two employees of the producer or developer is also allowed for up to ten devices.

-Details can be found in the guidance document "Auslieferungs- und Fertigungsprozeduren, Anhang Sichere Auslieferung, SMGW Integrationsmodul Version 1.0" [13].
+Details can be found in the guidance document [14].

 The software is pre-installed on the hardware and therefore also part of the physical delivery.